-I have repeatedly seen references to Dr. House as someone who is a brilliant physician, but entirely lacking in social skills.
-Ironically, anyone who pays attention to the show will find that his social skills are just as otherworldly as his diagnostic ability.
+I have repeatedly seen references to Dr. House as someone who is a brilliant physician but entirely lacking in social skills.
+However, anyone who pays attention to the show will find that his social skills are almost as strong as his diagnostic ability.
 What many people, in particular those who know the show just by reputation or have watched just a few episodes, fail to do, is understand why he behaves like a bull in a china store; and they then jump to the incorrect conclusion that he simply lacks even the most basic understanding of how the human mind works.
 The true reasons include (but are probably not limited to) the following:

 (Note that there are many people who are extroverted, yet have a similar life-style, because they are too shy, have social phobias, or similar, and who are miserable as a result; however, they are a very different group from the introverts.)